Pantagrueliste/Amanuensis/README.md

   undesirable characters.
 - **Dynamic Word Normalization**: Expanding abbreviated words leveraging natural language processing, human inputs, and large language models to enhance legibility.
-- **Parallel Processing**: Built with efficiency in mind, Amanuēsis uses the full potential of your multicore CPU, making large normalization tasks more manageable.
+- **Parallel Processing**: Built with efficiency in mind, Amanuēsis is optimized to use the full potential of your multicore CPU, making large normalization tasks more manageable.
 - **Comprehensive Logging**: Every single modification is meticulously tracked and stored in accessible json files, enabling further statistical analysis.